-Not all spiders spin webs: Spiders are unique in the way that silk is involved in virtually all aspects of their lives.
+Spiders are unique in the way that silk is involved in virtually all aspects of their lives.
 However, although spiders and webs are commonly thought of together, only 17 out of the 37 spider families in Britain build webs in order to catch prey.
 Silk production: Spiders produce silk proteins in glands deep within their abdomens.
-It emerges as fine strands of finished silk from highly mobile, finger-like organs (spinnerets), at the rear of the body.
+It emerges as fine strands of finished silk from highly mobile, fingerlike organs (spinnerets), at the rear of the body.
 Some insects also produce silk (like the silkworm) but, unlike spiders, their silk emerges from the mouthparts.

-Web silk: Spiders can produce many different sorts of silk which have distinct physical properties and which are used for a variety of purposes.
-The familiar orbweb of the Garden spider (Araneus diadematus), for example, requires silk from three separate types of silk gland during its construction.
+Web silk: Spiders can produce many different sorts of silk with distinct physical properties, and used for a variety of purposes.
+The familiar orb web of the Garden spider (Araneus diadematus), for example, requires silk from three separate types of silk gland during its construction.
 Some spider families produce a woolly, entangling silk (known as cribellate silk) which emerges from special glands and which is combed out by rows of bristles on the hind legs.

-Web types: Broadly, seven different web architectures can be recognized among British spiders:
+Web types: Broadly, seven different web architectures can be recognized among British spiders - orb, funnel, tangled, lacy, radial, hammock and purse.